jncosideout/jncosideout.github.io/_posts/2020-04-09-Data-Contract-vs-Serializable.md

 date: 2020-04-09 #14:29:58 -0500
 tags: [C#, Java, .NET]
 ---
 I've finally started writing the code to get my new project underway.
 I am learning C# as I go, but finding that it is nearly equivalent to Java.
-I have completed the basic networking client/server model that I used in my earlier project, [Secure Chat Server 1][secChat1], which uses a two-threads system on the client side and a multiple thread (1 + each thread-per-client) system on the server side.
+I have completed the basic networking client/server model that I used in my earlier project, [Secure Chat Server 1][secChat1], which uses a two-threads system on the client side and a multiple thread (1 main + X * number of clients) system on the server side.
 This sets up a chat room-style instant messaging model that echoes a message from a client to all other clients via that client's corresponding server thread.

 In order to send more data than just a text string, I need a way to serialize objects to be sent through my socket streams.
 In Java, I simply relied on the ObjectOutput stream, a class that implemented Java's Serializable interface.
 Little did I know how much it abstracted to make my life easier.